 6. Store your eggs like this.

 Crack all your eggs and store them in a single container.
 This is perfect for omelettes and scrambled eggs.
-Bringing a dozen eggs not only takes up room but will also, at least for me, induce unwanted stress.
+Bringing a dozen eggs not only takes up a lot of room but will also, at least for me, induce unwanted stress.
 Nuh-uh.

 7. Consider chia parfaits or overnight oats for breakfast.